 - 4 Create email capture landing pages

-- 5 Plan a schedule of email offers
+- 5 Plan a schedule of email marketing campaigns

 - 8 Tips for writing the perfect restaurant marketing email